jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 From this environment, you can edit files with color syntax support for multiple languages, including HTML, CSS, JavaScript, Ruby, Python, and more.
-For some languages, such as JavaScript, the Web IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by IBM Bluemix.
+For some languages, such as JavaScript, the Web IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by Bluemix.
 For example, this image shows code completion for the standard Node.js express module:

 ![Orion showing express completions](/tutorials/jazzeditor/images/completion.png)